Darkseal/wp-chords/readme.txt

 == Installation ==

-1. Upload the zipped file to your sites ‘/wp-content/plugins/’ directory
+1. Upload the zipped file to your sites '/wp-content/plugins/' directory
-2. Activate the plugin through the ‘Plugins’ menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use the Settings->WP Chords screen to configure the plugin
+3. Use the Settings->WP Chords Fork screen to configure the plugin

 == Frequently Asked Questions ==